From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 2. Sami at Bali Chy Healing

-An Ayurvedic doctor, coach and spiritual practitioner, Sami at Bali Chy Healing specialises in Balinese healing massage.
+Sami at Bali Chy Healing is an Ayurvedic doctor, coach and spiritual practitioner that specialises in Balinese healing massages.
 Similar to a deep tissue massage, he uses intuitive and holistic diagnostics to identify parts of the body that are holding pain and tension.
-He combines reflexology, acupressure, cupping, Reiki, chakra-balancing and energy cleansing to eliminate bad energy and built up muscle tension, and later develops a treatment plan to fix it.
+He combines reflexology, acupressure, cupping, Reiki, chakra-balancing and energy cleansing to eliminate bad energy and built up muscle tension.
+Later, he develops a treatment plan to fix any detected problems.

 What to know before you go: You can book an appointment with Sami via the Bali Chy Healing website, with each session lasting for 75, 90 or 120 minutes at the Bali Chy Healing centre in Canggu.
-The treatment can be slightly painful (depending on what is happening in your body) but it is definitely tolerable, and most certainly worth it.
-Psst – Sami offers a water purification “melukat” ceremony too, if that’s something you’d like to experience during your visit (more on melukat below).
+The treatment can be slightly painful (depending on what is happening in your body) but it is definitely tolerable.
+Sami also offers “melukat” water purification ceremonies too, if that’s something you’d like to experience during your visit (more on melukat below).

 Prices vary depending on the duration of the session.

-Ketut Arsana opened the doors to his healing (and spa!) centre, Ubud Bodyworks Centre in 1987, and since then, he’s gained recognition both locally and internationally for his nature-based healing methods.
-The Mahatma therapist uses a combination of Ayurveda and Bali Usadha, and tailors the treatments to your individual health and wellbeing.
-He begins with a consultation and body scanning to determine the type of treatment you really need, before continuing with a number of different therapies, like acupuncture, acupressure, cupping, energy balancing, Chakra healing and chiropractic manipulation.
+Ketut Arsana opened the doors to his healing centre, Ubud Bodyworks Centre in 1987.
+Since then, he’s gained recognition both locally and internationally for his nature-based healing methods.
+As a Mahatma therapist, he uses a combination of Ayurveda and Bali Usadha, and tailors the treatments to your individual health and wellbeing.
+He begins with a consultation and body scan to determine the type of treatment you really need, before continuing with a number of different therapies, like acupuncture, acupressure, cupping, energy balancing, Chakra healing and chiropractic manipulation.

 What to know before you go: Ketut Arsana offers his healing treatments at Om Ham Retreat & Resort, around 15 minutes from Ubud Bodyworks Centre.
 You can book your session through the centre’s website, and choose between the Buddha Kecapi Usada performed by Ketut, or the Soma Usada, which is a combination of Buddha Kecapi Usada and a lymphatic herbal scrub.